Last Updated: August 6th, 2023

-The funds from a life insurance policy can also be used to continue paying the overhead expenses on a medical practice upon the unexpected loss of a key physician while a replacement is being sought or the business is being sold.
+The funds from a life insurance policy can also be used to continue paying the overhead expenses on a medical practice.
+This would be necessary if there’s an unexpected loss of a key physician.
+The practice can utilize the insurance funds while seeking a replacement or while selling the business.

 Physicians Life Insurance: Coverage Types

-Although there are many variations of life insurance, there are two primary types of coverage that are available in the marketplace – and the type of policy that you choose can have a real effect on the premium that you pay and the benefits that your loved ones may ultimately receive.
+There are many variations of life insurance.
+But there are two primary types of coverage available in the marketplace.
+The type of policy you choose can have a real effect on the premium that you pay and the benefits that you get.

-Because term insurance policies provide only life insurance protection without any type of cash value or investment fund build-up, the premiums on these plans are typically quite low.
-This is especially the case if the insured is young and in good health when he or she initially applies for coverage.
+Term insurance policies provide only life insurance protection without any type of cash value or investment fund build-up.
+So the premiums on these plans are typically quite low.
+This is especially the case if the insured is young and in good health when applying for coverage.

 Higher Amount of Coverage

-Although there is no cash value or investment component associated with term life insurance, the death benefit proceeds from these plans can be used just like any other types of life insurance.
+There is no cash value or investment component associated with term life insurance.
+But the death benefit proceeds from these plans can be used just like any other types of life insurance.
 Therefore, funds can be allocated for income replacement, debt payoff, and other business or personal expenses.

 Leaves More Discretionary Funds to Invest